-Here’s how it breaks down: The state’s total annual contribution for TRS in fiscal year 2017 was $3.99 billion, or 37.8 percent of the total $10.5 billion in salaries earned by all TRS members.
-That $3.99 billion was composed of $871.3 million to cover the actual annual cost of pensions in FY 2016 and $3.25 billion dedicated to help pay off the System’s unfunded liability.
+Here’s how it breaks down: The state’s total annual contribution for TRS in fiscal year 2018 was $4.09 billion, or 39.2 percent of the total $10.4 billion in salaries earned by all TRS members.
+However, that $4.09 billion was composed of $1.05 billion to cover the actual annual cost of pensions and $3.1 billion to help pay off the System’s unfunded liability.

-The only reason state government’s total out–of–pocket expenses reached $3.99 billion in 2017 is because for the last 76 years the state has never allocated to TRS an annual contribution that actuaries would determine is “full funding.”
+The only reason the state’s total contribution grew to 39.2 percent of payroll was the required payment for the System’s unfunded liability.
+For the last 80 years the state has never allocated to TRS an annual contribution that actuaries would determine is “full funding.”
 The state always has underfunded TRS.
-The $3.06 billion is the cost – plus interest – of not paying enough in the past.
+The $3.1 billion is the cost – plus interest – of not paying enough in the past.

 The 9 percent TRS paycheck contribution rate in Illinois is among the highest rates in the nation.
-In 2017, only teachers in Arizona, Kentucky, Massachusetts, Missouri, Nebraska, Nevada, New Jersey, North Dakota, Ohio, paid higher rates.
+Only teachers in Arizona, Kentucky, Massachusetts, Missouri, Nebraska, Nevada, New Jersey, North Dakota and Ohio, paid higher rates.
 Illinois teachers and those in Kentucky, Missouri and Ohio do not participate in Social Security.

 Since the founding of TRS in 1939, the teacher contribution rate to the System has more than doubled, from the original 4 percent to the current 9 percent, a 125 percent increase.
-Under state law, the majority of the contribution – 7.5 percent – funds retirement benefits, with the rest funding benefits for survivors, annual cost of living adjustments and an early retirement program.
+Under state law, the majority of the contribution – 7.5 percent – funds retirement benefits, with the rest funding benefits for survivors and the annual cost of living adjustments.